Los Raqueros monument in the city of Santander (Cantabria)

 A family occasion

-Santander is a perfect city for a family holiday, as apart from its sights and culinary attractions, it also has activities children will love, such as boat trips around the bay, the La Magdalena mini zoo or the Maritime Museum.
-Enjoying a day of sunshine on one of Santander’s beaches is another essential plan: don’t miss the ones at El Sardinero, El Camello, Mataleñas, La Concha and Los Peligros.
+Santander is a perfect city for a family holiday, as apart from its sights and culinary attractions, it also has activities children will love, such as boat trips around the bay, a stroll through the La Magdalena Marine Park, or a visit to the Maritime Museum.
+Enjoying a sunny day on one of its beaches is another must-do activity in the area: don't miss El Sardinero, El Camello, Mataleñas, La Concha or Los Peligros.

 Don’t miss it